m5stack/m5-docs/docs/en/core/coreink.md

 <img src="assets/img/product_pics/core/coreink/coreink_note.webp" width="400px">

-?>Warning: Please avoid using high refresh rates，recommended refresh rate is(15s/per refresh), Do not expose to ultraviolet rays for a long time, otherwise it may cause irreversible damage to the ink screen.
+?>Precautions: Please avoid long-time high-frequency refresh when using it.
+The recommended refresh interval is (15s/time).
+Do not expose to ultraviolet rays for a long time, otherwise it may cause irreversible damage to the ink screen.
+The low-power power management solution adopted by CoreInk is different from that of CORE and StickC devices.
+When in use, the PWR button is used as a power-on button(long press 2s).
+If you need to shut down the device, you need to use the software API or press the reset button on the back.

 <img class="pic" src="assets/img/product_pics/core/coreink/coreink_02.webp">